-For nearly 50 years, Milwaukeeans have flocked to the lakefront to celebrate Summerfest.
+For decades, Milwaukeeans have flocked to the lakefront to celebrate Summerfest.

 The grounds as we know them today, though, are a far cry from the early days of the festival, which was held in much more spartan environs.
 The first two festivals were actually held at various locations around the city, including County Stadium and the Milwaukee Arena.

 Before Summerfest, though, the lakefront was home to an airport as well as an Army installation.

 Maitland Airport opened in 1927; one of the city's first airstrips.
 The airport remained in operation for more than 20 years before giving way to a Nike Missile installation, established during the height of '50s Cold War tensions.

 The site was one of eight in the Greater Milwaukee area and hosted both the Ajax and nuclear-capable Hercules missiles as a means of last resort against a possible attack by the Soviet Union.